ommiles/phase-3-active-record-associations-tvland-lab/README.md

 all the tests for Actor until the migrations for other models are working**.

-This makes sense, and mirrors normal development of associations - you can't ask an Actor instance about what characters it has if there isn't characters table or a model configured.
+This makes sense, and mirrors normal development of associations - you can't ask an Actor instance about what characters it has if there isn't a characters table or a model configured.

 ### Migrations